 - Contact details of the applicant, including bank account.

 - Contact details of the legal representative (if applicable).

 - The title of the invention.

 - Enclosures, such as:

 - descriptions;

 - patent claims;

-- drawings:
+- drawings;

 - a summary;

-- the names of all inventors;
+- the names of all inventors; and

-- information regarding claimed priority.
+- information concerning claimed priority.